THE WHOLE of Cirencester is 'pulling together' as a festival comes to the town for the first time later this year.

 Organisers say the festival will feature an 'exciting' programme of local, national and global history including a core programme of talks plus a creative fringe full of crafting, workshops, cookery classes, storytelling, dressing up and Halloween fun.

-Headline speakers already confirmed to include Jonathan Dimbleby, Natalie Haynes, Janina Ramirez, Ronald Hutton and Marc Morris with many more to be announced over the coming weeks.
+Headline speakers already confirmed include Jonathan Dimbleby, Natalie Haynes, Janina Ramirez, Ronald Hutton and Marc Morris with many more to be announced over the coming weeks.

 Festival producer, Jess Yarrow, said: "We’ve been overwhelmed by the number of people wanting to collaborate with us in our inaugural year.